 Hip dysplasia: Skeletal disorder that can lead to arthritis

 Entropion: Inwards folding eye lid that can cause infections

-Lipoma: fatty lumps or tumour growth that can imped movement causing discomfort
+Lipoma: fatty lumps or tumour growth that can impede movement, causing discomfort

 Most diseases are inherited in a recessive manner.
-It means that the puppy must inherit the gene from both parents to become an affected.
-If the mutation is only present in one parent, then the puppy becomes a carrier.
-Hence, it is so important to choose a reputable breeder who has done genetic testing on their Kangal.
+It means that the puppy must inherit the gene from both parents to become affected.
+If the mutation is only present in one parent, the puppy becomes a carrier.
+Hence, it is crucial to choose a reputable breeder who has done genetic testing on their litters.

-The more aware you are of these diseases, the higher the chances that you can prolong the life of your dog if problems arise.
-Same as with your child, you should be aware of all required vaccinations, risks and even risks outside of your home.
-This blog post for example outlines all toxic spring plants that can be harmful to your dog.
+The more aware you are of these diseases, the higher the chances you can prolong your dog’s life if problems arise.
+Same as with your child, be aware of all required vaccinations, risks and even risks outside your home.
+This blog post, for example, outlines all toxic spring plants that can be harmful to your dog.

 The more you know, the better you will be prepared.

 Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
 Avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and are not breathable like natural materials.
 Swap out those harmful materials with eco friendly pet products from hemp here at Hooman’s Friend.
 Breathable, eco-friendly and sustainable!

 Turkish Kangal Fun facts

 We love nature here at Hooman’s Friend.
 For this reason, the following fun fact got us really excited.